alicehorsey/knock-knock-whos-there/README.md

 ## Installation
 To view this web application on your local machine please follow these steps, after cloning the project down from the GitHub website.

+### Dependencies
+* I built this project using node v14.15.4.
+* This project also requires Postgres to be installed on your machine as it uses a PostgreSQL database.
+I have PostgreSQL 13 which is set up to run on port 5432.

+To install Postgres please follow this link to the Postgres installation website for more details. https://www.postgresql.org/
+Once on the Postgres site you can click on the button called ```Download->``` and follow the instructions for your operating system.

+I created this project on MacOS and would recommend using Homebrew to install Postgres.
+The link to Homebrew is here https://brew.sh/.

+If using Linux you will need to set the username and password for Postgres once installation has completed.
+Follow this command exchanging username for your Linux username and choosing a password in place of yourpassword (this must be wrapped in quotation marks and the command should end with a ```;```)
+In your terminal run ```psql``` followed by ```ALTER USER username WITH PASSWORD 'yourpassword';```.
+You can exit out of psql by typing ```\q```.

+### Installation Instructions

 1. In the terminal navigate to the ```knock-knock-whos-there``` folder then ```cd back-end``` into the back-end folder.

-NB: I built this project using node v14.15.4.

-2. Create a knexfile.js at the root of the folder with the following code inside, as well as any passwords your machine may require.
+2. Create a knexfile.js at the root of the folder with the following code inside.
+If you are using Linux you will need to add your username and password (as set above) to the connection object.

 ```
 const ENV = process.env.NODE_ENV || 'development';